shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 16: Dynamic Programming/Step 16.5: DP on Strings/Longest Common Substring.md

 - https://www.codingninjas.com/studio/problems/longest-common-substring_1235207
 - like [this](./Longest%20Common%20Subsequence.md), but with minor tweaks
+- remember - cannot think of recursive approach here unlike other problems
 - longest substring ending at i, j - i-1,j-1 + 1 if i and j are same
 - longest - maintain a separate variable. understand that this time, `previous[len - 1]` will not have the result like in subsequences